-Bullying can take many forms.
-Generally, it's any behavior that is unwelcome, offensive, unsolicited or objectionable.
-It can be physical, psychological or verbal.
+Bullying can take many forms, but it's generally considered to be any behavior that is unwelcome, offensive, unsolicited, or objectionable.
+It can be physical, psychological, or verbal.

-Bullying is commonly associated with the playground and sometimes the Internet among older youths.
-But it can happen in the workplace as well, typically manifesting in some specific ways, and there are steps you can take to protect yourself, up to and including filing a lawsuit in some cases.
+Although it's commonly associated with the playground and sometimes with the Internet among older youths, it can happen in the workplace as well.
+It typically manifests in some specific ways, and there are steps you can take to protect yourself, up to and including filing a lawsuit in some cases.

 Threats to Personal Standing